We build the hive

 - ×Maintenance scales with feature count

-One engine, many minds.
+Hivemind OS, many minds.

-- ›One orchestration engine, many AI minds
+- ›One orchestration layer, many AI agents

 - ›Minds share state — no glue code